elliot-nelson/js13k-2019-letchworth-village/README.md

 - `/dist/final` contains the final zip file (checked in)

 To rebuild, `npm install && gulp build` from the project folder.

+> NOTE: During the build, all `.aseprite` files will automatically be rolled into the single
+> `spritesheet-gen.png` file, with corresponding position data written to `SpriteSheet-gen.ts`.
+>
+> If you don't have Aseprite installed locally, this step will fail, but the game will still
+> build (you won't get updated image assets, but all the source code will still compile).
+>
+> If you'd like to modify the image assets without Aseprite, you'll need to hand-edit the
+> spritesheet image and manually update the `SpriteSheet-gen.ts` file to reflect any sprites
+> you add.

 ## Postmortem